bhuvanesh1s1/use-state-counter/README.md

 npm run dev
 ```

-- Execute the commands below to start the app in final directory (always start from the root directory use-state-counter)
+- Execute the commands below to start the app in final directory (always start from the root directory use-state-react)

 ```
 cd final